jaredgrogan/bibliotech/README.md

 # Bibliotech AI
-BiblioTech AI is a cutting-edge AI-powered writing assistant that transforms spoken words into polished prose.
-It leverages advanced language models and natural language processing techniques to provide a seamless dictation-to-writing experience.
+BiblioTech AI is a cutting-edge AI-powered writing assistant that aids in research based on bibliographies.
+It leverages large language models orchestrated in an agent to provide RAG functionality across a user's bibliography.

 Features

-🎙️ Real-time speech-to-text conversion
-🧠 AI-powered text refinement and enhancement
-📝 Multiple writing styles (e.g., academic, journalistic, creative) 💻 Cross-platform support (iOS app and web interface)
-🔒 Privacy-focused with optional on-device processing

 Quick Start
 Prerequisites